 Disclosure: This post may contain affiliate links.
 I earn a small commission of product sales to keep this website going.

-Use your mirrorless camera’s histogram for perfectly-exposed photography every time
+Use the histogram for perfectly-exposed photography every time

 Is it cheating to use the camera’s histogram?
 Absolutely not – the histogram is a tool that we should absolutely use if it’s available.
 Technology furthering art.
 The histogram used with the Zone System is a lethal combination for nailing exposure.

 Most documentary-style photographers are frequently in and out of different lighting conditions.
 Metering each scene and locking in a manual exposure can take time you don’t have.
 Letting the camera meter the scene automatically…God knows what’ll happen if you leave it to the camera.

 Knowing how to use the in-camera histogram as a meter provides a much more accurate way to see what’s happening with your exposure.
 After switching to mirrorless systems I definitely prefer the histogram over the traditional meter.